 Healing through trauma-informed Breathwork

-What is trauma and trauma-informed Breathwork?
+What is Trauma and Trauma Breathwork?

-Trauma Informed Breathwork
+The Science Behind Trauma Informed Breathwork

 Trauma affects more than your thoughts—it lives in your body.
 When exposed to traumatic stress, the body activates the sympathetic nervous system (fight or flight), releasing stress hormones like cortisol and adrenaline.
 Over time, this dysregulates the nervous system and may contribute to chronic tension, anxiety, and even physical pain.